Picasa: Organization and editing

-For organizing photos, Picasa has file importing and tracking features, as well as tags, facial recognition, and collections for further sorting.
+For organizing photos, Picasa had file importing and tracking features, as well as tags, facial recognition, and collections for further sorting.
 It also offers several basic photo editing functions, including color enhancement, red eye reduction, and cropping.
 Other features include slide shows, printing, and image timelines.
-Images can also be prepared for external use, such as for e-mailing or printing, by reducing file size and setting up page layouts.
-There is also integration with online photo printing services.
-Other simple editing features include adding text to the image.
-Picasa supports Google's WebP image format as well as the JPG format and most Raw image format (RAW files).
-A user can view and edit RAW files and save the finished edit (as JPG, or other forms) without any changes to the original RAW file.
+Images could also be prepared for external use, such as for e-mailing or printing, by reducing file size and setting up page layouts.
+There was also integration with online photo printing services.
+Other simple editing features included adding text to the image.
+Picasa supported Google's WebP image format as well as the JPG format and most Raw image format (RAW files).
+A user could view and edit RAW files and save the finished edit (as JPG, or other forms) without any changes to the original RAW file.

 Keywords

-Picasa uses picasa.ini files to keep track of keywords for each image.
-In addition to this, Picasa attaches IPTC Information Interchange Model (IPTC) keyword data to JPEG files, but not to any other file format.
-Keywords attached to JPEG files in Picasa can be read by other image library software like Adobe Photoshop Album, Adobe Bridge, Adobe Photoshop Lightroom, digiKam, Aperture, and iPhoto.
+Picasa used picasa.ini files to keep track of keywords for each image.
+In addition to this, Picasa attached IPTC Information Interchange Model (IPTC) keyword data to JPEG files, but not to any other file format.
+Keywords attached to JPEG files in Picasa could be read by other image library software like Adobe Photoshop Album, Adobe Bridge, Adobe Photoshop Lightroom, digiKam, Aperture, and iPhoto.

-According to the Picasa Readme, Picasa can parse Extensible Metadata Platform (XMP) data.
-However, it cannot search local files for existing XMP keywords.
+According to the Picasa Readme, Picasa could parse Extensible Metadata Platform (XMP) data.
+However, it could not search local files for existing XMP keywords.

 Searching

-Picasa has a search bar that is always visible when viewing the library.
-Searches are live, so that displayed items are filtered as one types.
-The search bar will search filenames, captions, tags, folder names, and other metadata.
+Picasa had a search bar that was always visible when viewing the library.
+Searches were live, so that displayed items were filtered as one types.
+The search bar would search filenames, captions, tags, folder names, and other metadata.

-Picasa also has an experimental feature that allows searching for images that contain certain colors with the "color" operator.
+Picasa also had an experimental feature that allowed searching for images that contain certain colors with the "color" operator.